 Data from the WHO show that in 2014,

 Researchers at Washington University School of Medicine in St. Louis, MO — in collaboration with the Veterans Affairs St. Louis Health Care System in Missouri — found a strong link between air pollution and diabetes.

 This could help to bring new awareness of the harmful effects of poor air quality.
-The study was published recently in The Lancet Planetary Health.
+The study was published recently in

 For the study, the team of scientists analyzed the impact of pollution on a group of United States veterans with no previous history of diabetes.

 They followed these participants for a median of 8.5 years.
 They used a variety of models, which they tested against other parameters, such as ambient air sodium concentrations and lower limb fractures.